pzivich/zEpid/README.md

     Various other items:
         -Life Table
         -Spline
+        -Simulation method to estimate expected person-time at risk

 A full guide of the package and a sample dataframe are underdevelopment.
 Please see my other repository ('Python-for-Epidemiologists') for more information